mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 ## Updating Windows Identity

-In this chapter, you'll be learning about ASP.NET Identity and how to move it's backend data store from SQL Server to Azure Table Storage.
+In this chapter, you'll be learning about ASP.NET Identity and how to move it's back-end data store from SQL Server to Azure Table Storage.

 Before we begin, let's cover a few basics on what ASP.NET Identity is and how it works.